singhari/pieEaterGame/README.md

 <center><img src="https://images.jointheleague.org/module-navigation/create_codespace.png" width="400px"></center>

 Click on the green 'Create Codespace' button.
 Creating the codespace will take a few minutes, and when it is done, you will get a Visual Studio Code window.
-THe next steps will focus on the 'ports' tab in the bottom pane, and the run/debug button, in the left side menu.
+Tne next steps will focus on the 'ports' tab in the bottom pane, and the run/debug button, in the left side menu.
 Both are marked in red in the image below:

 <center><img src="https://images.jointheleague.org/module-navigation/vscode_marked.png" width="400px"></center>